Fishing tips from a local Finger Lakes fisherman

 You can rent a kayak or canoe at the Skaneateles Marina (138 West Lake Road) and at the Sailboat Shop (1322 East Genesee Street).

 Dinner cruises and a postal boat cruise are available on the lake.
 Mid-Lake Navigation Co. is the biggest operator on the lake, offering cruises on the Erie Canal as well (11 Jordan Street).
 Some hotels offer cruises on Skaneateles Lake.

 Another great fishing spot is the nearly 4-acre lot of public land at 2880 West Lake Road, about 2.7 miles from downtown Skaneateles, along the western shore of the lake.
 Boaters make good use of it as well.
 This spot is open to the public, but parking is limited.
 Accessible by water.

 Read more about Skaneateles Lake Fishing...

 The Bear Swamp State Forest is great for hiking.
 Check out Carpenter's Falls, just north of the village of New Hope.
-And the Bahar Nature Preserve has a nice 1.3—mile trail called Old Jug Path that follows an old road, so the hiking is easy.
+And the Bahar Nature Preserve has a nice 1.3 mile trail called Old Jug Path that follows an old road, so the hiking is easy.

 In the Village of Skaneateles, three parks provide public access to the lake.
 Along the northern shores of Skaneateles Lake, Thayer Park, Clift Park and Shotwell Park serve as public green areas in the village's historic downtown area.
-There you'll find a lovely pier that extends out into Skaneateles Lake and gazebo that doubles as a stage for live music Fridays in July and August.
+There you will find a lovely pier that extends out into Skaneateles Lake and gazebo that doubles as a stage for live music Fridays in July and August.
 These parks feature walking trails and there is public swimming at Clift Park, though non-residents of Skaneateles must pay a small fee.
 There is no boat access and no public boat launch.